No products in the cart yet. Keep shopping.

 Improves resistance to disease and pests so less need for pest control that isn't safe for pets and kids

 Jeffries Biochar creates a honeycomb structure for nutrients and microbes to thrive

 Easy to apply pellet form which you can just throw onto the garden

 SUSTAINED RELEASE OF NUTRIENTS

-Since it contains Biochar, Jeffries CulChar allows for a sustained release of nutrients to meet the increased needs of the plant as it grows.
-While traditional fertilisers can lose nutrients to the environment, Biochar stores any excess water or nutrients to be used at a later time.
-This leads to less reliance on traditional fertilisers and watering.
+With the added benefit of Biochar, Jeffries CulChar offers a sustained release of nutrients to meet the increased needs of the plant as it grows.
+While traditional fertilisers can lose nutrients to the environment, Biochar stores excess water or nutrients to be used at a later time when the plant needs it most.
+This results in less reliance on traditional fertilisers and watering.

-Under the microscope, biochar consists of literally millions of tiny pores.
-This porous structure gives biochar a very high surface area – 1 gram of biochar can be equivalent to over 2,000 square metres, creating infrastructure for billions of beneficial micro-organisms to thrive.
-As well as improving the soil structure, the porous nature of biochar allows it to store nutrients and water, then release them when they are needed most.
+Under the microscope, Jeffries Biochar consists of literally millions of tiny pores.
+This porous structure gives it a very high surface area – 1 gram of biochar can be equivalent to over 2,000 square metres, creating infrastructure for billions of beneficial micro-organisms to thrive.
+As well as improving the soil structure, the porous nature of Jeffries Biochar allows it to store nutrients and water, then release them when they are needed most.